YKhanna2003/Scalable_Backend_for_Satellite_Imagery/Parallel_Processing_Aerial/README.md

 3. Select from the several options provided below the search bar.
 4. Click on show map bounds on top right of the map to get the bouding box coordinates.
-5. Copy the viewbox coordinates and input it in the main.py algorithm. eg. for observing BITS Goa, you will find the following info:
+5. Copy the viewbox coordinates and input it in the main.py algorithm.
+6. You have to run the parallel.py file here to get the divided imagery

+eg. for observing region around BITS Goa, you will find the following info:

 map center: 15.39093,73.87794 view on osm.org
 map zoom: 15